 Jeremy O. Harris’ perspective of America’s original sin feels both silly and definitive because it is.
 It is a generation-defining kind of work that is as sarcastic, irreverent, and non-respectable as the gen-z and millennial audience Harris is feeding.
 It’s even soundtracked by Rihanna.
 It’s a disrespectful and uncomfortable work fit for the tragic-comedy that is the Donald Trump presidency and this nation’s current status.
 But it still feels deeply pleasurable and rebellious to laugh at the one last thing Black people have been told to always take seriously — And laugh we did, not just with a hehe, nah, but with a Magic Johnson Theater-level roar.

 Less than a review or synopsis, this more of a confession: I did laugh.
 And the laugh inspired a conversation that led me to talk to my ancestors in new, profound and provocative ways.
 It made me ask questions like, is it OK to giggle at that?
 Would she be upset?
 Would he be ashamed?
 Would they even care?
 Fundamentally, it made me engage these souls as beings that were human.
 That laughed and roared at all types of things in a life still unimaginable to most because that’s what you do to move along.

 And if only for that celestial dialogue between me and the people that dreamed me, I can’t say whether Slave Play is good or bad, but I can testify that it is Black art.

-Queer Quarantine.
+Myles E. Johnson is an NYC-based storyteller.
+He is also the founder of Queer Quarantine.
 You can follow him on Twitter @fathadivine.
 Revisit all of his OkayMuva columns here.